-- The wanted DTT signal must be within the operating range of the receiver, and must have a C/N significantly greater than the threshold (cliff edge) value; - Any intermodulation noise that is co-channel with the wanted DTT signal must be sufficiently low in level as to avoid significantly degrading the C/N of the wanted DTT signal; - Any interferer e.g. LTE or other DTT signal must not exceed the DTT receiver's ACPR; and - Any interferer e.g. LTE or other DTT signal must not cause the DTT receiver to block.
+- The wanted DTT signal must be within the operating range of the receiver, and must have a MER significantly greater than the threshold (cliff edge) value; - Any intermodulation noise that is co-channel with the wanted DTT signal must be sufficiently low in level as to avoid significantly degrading the MER of the wanted DTT signal; - Any interferer e.g. LTE or other DTT signal must not exceed the DTT receiver's ACPR; and - Any interferer e.g. LTE or other DTT signal must not cause the DTT receiver to block.

-Under laboratory conditions, receivers will normally operate satisfactorily with less than $30~dB\mu V$ of signal.
+Under laboratory conditions, receivers will normally operate satisfactorily with less than 30 dBμV of signal.
 However, in most domestic installations, a considerably higher level of signal is required to overcome degradation due, for example, to multipath, impulsive and other interference.
 Up to a point, as the signal level applied to the receiver increases, disturbance to services can decrease.

-For reliable reception, the levels and C/N (or MER) of signals presented to the receiver should meet the requirements shown in Table 1.
+For reliable reception, the levels and MER of signals presented to the receiver should meet the requirements shown in Table 2.